llm-bible/llm-bible.github.io/_publications/muis2020sequence.markdown

 bibkey: muis2020sequence
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2009.13889"}
-tags: ['Pretraining Methods', 'RAG', 'Model Architecture', 'Transformer']
+tags: ['Model Architecture', 'RAG', 'Transformer', 'Pretraining Methods']
 ---
 Automatic question generation is defined as the task of automating the creation of question given a various of textual data.
 Research in automatic